Priyankasaggu11929/priyankasaggu11929.github.io/about.md

 ![Screenshot from 2021-05-11 14-45-51](https://user-images.githubusercontent.com/30499743/117791150-a4ba9900-b267-11eb-8412-e477087f70c3.png)

 <sub>I'm mostly a software engineer (with couple other varying names like DevOps engineer, or Site Reliablity Engineer, at times).
-Currently, I'm working as a site reliability engineer in the global cloud services SRE team at Red Hat.</sub>
+Currently, I'm working as a site reliability engineer in the Tanzu Kubernetes Grid (TKG) team at VMware.
+Previously, was part of the global cloud services SRE team at Red Hat.</sub>

 <sub>I like to talk about ~ *Kubernetes, Containers, Python, Golang, GNOME, Open Source, and more ...* And I'm ***very*** keen to learn about ~ *Hardware, Networking, and (all things having wires, & circuits & LEDs, & ICs in them.
 Well, I hardly understand anything in this space, and that's why I want to learn)*.</sub>